Part 4 - Introduction to Optimality Conditions

 Note

-Let $S \subseteq \mathbb{R}^n$ be a convex set and let $f \in C^1$ on $S$.
-A point $\mathbf{x}^{\star} \in S$ fulfilling any of the following equivalent statements is called a stationary point,
+Let SRnS \subseteq \mathbb{R}^n be a convex set and let fC1f \in C^1 on SS.
+A point xS\mathbf{x}^{\star} \in S fulfilling any of the following equivalent statements is called a stationary point,